dodcomms/dodserv/README.md

 ### The DIY or DIE Server allows:

 * activists to share information over public networks without compromising their privacy or security
 * activists to communicate with each other without any third party being wise to their activity or even the knowledge that they are communicating with each other

+## Install DIY or DIE Server

+### Debian Installation

+root@debian:~#

 ## References